 Senator Markey is wrong.
 We can bury our heads in the sand over climate change.
 That is what President Trump and his administration is doing right now.
-Of course, if this continues, the world-wide results will be catastrophic and billions of people will suffer.
+Of course, if this continues, the world-wide results will be catastrophic and billions of people will suffer and/or die.

 The Portland Press Herald newspaper had eye-catching headlines:

 - "U.S. 1.8 degrees warmer than it was 10 years ago.